anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 ![type-based architecture]({{site.baseurl}}/assets/components_dir.png){:class="img-responsive" width="500"}

-Shared components that are used across features are placed in this directory.
-An example of such (as shown above) is the `layout` component, which is used to wrap the application components and influence the app's overall layout.
+Shared components used across features are placed in this directory.
+An example of such (as shown above) is the `layout` component, which is used to wrap the application components and determine its overall layout.